GoncaloEsteves/Language-Processing/README.md

 # Language Processing
-Exercises and Work Assignments developed in virtue of the subject.
+Appointments and Work Assignments developed in virtue of the subject.